grigorisg9gr/web_server_for_object_detection/README.md

 2. Setup the detector from their site (should not take more than few clicks, since the web-server only uses the *.mat files and few functions)
 3. Put the recognition.m in the folder of the detector
 4. Change the paths to match your installation folders
-5. Launch the java project
+5. Launch the java project.

 The project was developed in a machine with a linux kernel and the Java web services and the GlassFish server were used for the server-side programming.
 All the external libraries are included in the project.